Gerald J. Noonan

 Career as an Assistant District Attorney

 From January of 1983 through April of 1986, Gerald J. Noonan was an Assistant District Attorney in Plymouth County.
-In his prosecutorial career, Attorney Noonan tried hundreds of cases in the juvenile courts, the district courts, and the superior court.
+In his prosecutorial career, Attorney Noonan tried hundreds of cases in the juvenile courts, the district courts, six-man jury, and the superior court.
 Attorney Noonan prosecuted a wide array of cases, including:

 Conviction Percentage as a Prosecutor